rpfenniger/rpfenniger/README.md

 - 👋 Hi, I’m @rpfenniger
 - 👀 I’m interested in ... board games, comics, literature, theme parks
-- 🌱 I’m currently learning ... .NET MAUI and Blazor
+- 🌱 I’m currently learning ...
+Swift, .NET MAUI and Blazor
 - 📫 How to reach me ... on Mastodon at @rpfennig@qoto.org

 <!---